je-s/Serial2MqttGateway/README.md

 # MQTT topic hierarchy
 In order to communicate with the MQTT broker in a consistent way, a topic hierarchy had to be defined.
 This hierarchy allows to access a fixed structure through which all necessary information can be exchanged.\
-In the following examples and tables there's also defined whether the topic is/must be retained, and on which QoS-Level information should be exchanged.
+In the following examples and tables there's also defined whether the topic is/must be retained, and on which QoS-Level information should be exchanged.\
-This is crucial for working correctly.
+This is crucial for the gateway working correctly.

-The hierarchy generally starts with the gateway ID, and can optionally be supplemented by a preﬁx:
+The hierarchy generally starts with the gateway ID, and can optionally be supplemented by a preﬁx (The gateway ID will only be preceeded by a slash (`/`) if a prefix is given):\
 `<optionalPrefix>/<gatewayId>`

-The gateway ID is then followed by a subtopic:\
+The gateway ID is then followed by a subtopic:
 `<optionalPrefix>/<gatewayId>/<subtopic>`

 Those subtopics can be one of the following: